-In this part, we would like to address several potential objections to our proposal.
+In this Part, we would like to address several potential objections to our proposal.
 We believe that in addition to the more specific objections that we explored in Part II as we were laying out our proposal, one can come up with three more general objections.
-First, one could argue that the concept of green technology" that lies at the core of our proposal is too vague and as a consequence it our proposal may be subject to manipulation.
+First, one could argue that the concept of "green technology" that lies at the core of our proposal is too vague and as a consequence our proposal may be subject to manipulation.
 Second, one might contend that the government has no business intervening in the operations of private corporations and should certainly stay out of their investment decisions.
 Third, and finally, one may wonder why focus on the environment when there are other worthy social goals that may be equally important.
 We take on these objections in order.

-A. What's Green?
+A. WHAT'S GREEN?

-The first objection to our proposal centers on the concept "green technology."
+The first objection to our proposal centers on the concept of "green technology."
 Adopting a cynical perspective, one could argue that under a very lax definition any technology can be defined as "green."
-123 After all, green technologies are not selfidentifying and what is environmentally friendly is open to represent an opportunity for the recipient firms to improve their operations and
+After all, green technologies are not self-identifying and what is environmentally friendly is open to debate.
+If this is the case, established businesses can easily manipulate our system by investing in any technology.